-The federal grant comes from Community Infrastructure Improvement Fund, and the matching Pitt Meadows dollars need to be approved during the upcoming budget process.
+The federal grant comes from Community Infrastructure Improvement Fund, and the matching Pitt Meadows dollars will be part of the 2013 capital budget.

-The weight room is currently crowded in the early mornings and afternoons, as well as evenings, said Don Cramb, Pitt Meadows recreation manager with parks and leisure services, and it's difficult for wheelchairs to move around the equipment.
+The weight room is currently crowded in the early morning and afternoons and evenings, said Don Cramb with parks and leisure services, and its difficult for wheelchairs to move around the equipment.

-The plans and layout are already drawn p, and Cramb estimated t would take about eight onths to do the renova-ions.
+The plans and layout are already drawn, and Cramb estimated it would take about eight months to do the renovations.

-They are hoping to keep the facilities open during renovations, he added.
+They are hoping to keep the facilities open during renovations.